Payment Gateway Testing Guide: How To Test Payment Gateway Functionality

 - Check whether the transaction details get updated in the database in the right format.

-UI based Testcases for Payment gateway
+UI based Payment Gateway Test Cases

 - Verify whether the labels and boxes are visible